Last updated: 31st October 2018

 And they’re not alone, with many other big lenders, such as Halifax, Barclays and Clydesdale also lowering or softening the two-year hurdle, saying they will now consider applications backed by just one year of accounts.

 It’s still early days for the self-employed market, as financial services companies strive to catch up with the rapid evolution of the gig economy.
 But with more start-ups now catering to this increasingly influential customer group, it shouldn’t be long before more big players get in on the act, and hard-working self-employed professionals receive equal treatment to the 9-5ers.

-Are you self employed?
-Share your experience and help others like you find the right provider.
+Have you used any of these products?
+Leave a review, and help others like you find the right provider.